 What music do you listen to in your free time: I listen to pretty much every type of genre there is (except heavy metal).
 Southern and contemporary gospel, rock, jazz, classical, pop, hip-hop, R&B, country, classical, you name it.
 I love music and I love to explore all it has to offer.

-Are you an orchestra musician looking for an outlet to play in the greater Spring Hill area?
-Consider joining the Spring Hill Orchestra.
-We are devoted to bringing classical orchestral music to the community.
-Founded in November 2014, this group is composed of a wonderfully diverse mix of people.
-We rehearse on Monday evenings in Spring Hill from 7-9pm and perform an average of four different concerts per year.
+Are you looking for an opportunity to play with an orchestra?
+Consider joining the us.
+We are devoted to bringing classical orchestral music to the communities in the greater Nashville area and giving musicians the opportunity to be challenged.
+Founded in November 2014, this volunteer group is composed of a wonderfully diverse mix of people.
+We rehearse on Monday evenings in Spring Hill from 7-9pm and perform an average of five programs per year.
+Musicians who are currently playing with the orchestra also have the opportunity to solo with the orchestra.

 We look forward to hearing from you!